kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 As a cluster administrator I would have the status of the DNS records reported back to me, so that I can leverage existing kube based monitoring tools to know the status of the integration.

 As a cluster administrator, I would like the DNS records to be updated automatically if the `spec` of assigned gateways changes, whether those changes are for IP address or hostname.
+As a DNS administrator, I should be able to ensure that only approved External DNS controllers can make changes to DNS zone configuration.
+(This should in general be taken care of by DNS system <-> External DNS controller interactions like user credentials and operation status responses, but it is important to remember that it needs to happen).
 ## API

 Initial draft will not offer an API yet until the use cases are agreed.
 Some thoughts worth thinking about: